 Timeline to completion [Please use a format that itemises the tasks to be completed and their approximate timing.
 Note that we expect you to be aiming for an on-time completion].

-d) For Ph.D.
-Students, after the initial advisory committee meeting, and a follow-up meeting within the first academic year, it is recommended that the Advisory Committee meet prior to the student submitting their Thesis Proposal for assessment (i.e., before the end of the fourth term of registration), and provide feedback on the content of the Thesis Proposal document.
-Thereafter, the Advisory Committee is required to meet with the student formally at least once each academic year.
+d) Progression meetings – Ph.D.
+For Ph.D.
+Students, after the initial advisory committee meeting, and a follow-up meeting within the first March 1-February 28/29 window (during which the student can seek more detailed advice on the general direction of their project), it is recommended that the Advisory Committee meet prior to the student submitting their Thesis Proposal for assessment (i.e., before the end of the fourth term of registration), and provide feedback on the content of the Thesis Proposal document.
+Thereafter, the Advisory Committee is required to meet with the student formally at least once each March 1 – February 28/29 window.
 A “Progression Meeting” report sheet must be filled out at each meeting, and returned to the Graduate Program Coordinator.
 The outcome of this meeting may be used to determine a student’s eligibility to continue in the program (see Section 2.B below).

 f) Additional meetings of the Advisory Committee may be convened at the request of either the student, the supervisor(s) or advisors.

-h) If an Advisory Committee meeting has not occurred within the time defined as a year (see Section 2.A.3.i below), an automatic rating of Unsatisfactory Progress will be submitted to the School of Graduate & Post-Doctoral Studies by the Graduate Chair.
+h) If an Advisory Committee meeting has not occurred within the time defined as a year (March 1 to February 28/29; see Section 2.A.3.i below), an automatic rating of Unsatisfactory Progress will be submitted to the School of Graduate & Post-Doctoral Studies by the Graduate Chair.

 j) In early October of each year, the Graduate Program Coordinator will send a message reminding students that an advisory committee must occur between March 1 and February 28/29 of the following year.
 Assessment of whether advisory committees have occurred will begin in the first two weeks of December each year.
 The Graduate Program Coordinator will examine all files and check which student files have a signed form that indicates an advisory committee has occurred in that ‘year’.
 The Graduate Program Coordinator will send out a spreadsheet indicating who has completed this requirement.
 By February 1 of each year, the Graduate Program Coordinator will contact those who have still not had an advisory committee meeting.

-k) Progress of all graduate students will be reviewed by the Biology Graduate Education committee annually, at a meeting held in March.
+k) Progress of all graduate students will be continually reviewed by the Associate Chair (Graduate) or designate, in consultation with Biology Graduate Program staff, upon receipt of forms following advisory committee meetings.

 Progression through the requirements of the Graduate Program in Biology is evaluated annually via advisory committee meetings, as well as through a proposal assessment, comprehensive exam (Ph.D. only) and thesis.
 Each of these milestones provides an opportunity for the evaluation of the suitability of candidates for the program as well as the likelihood of their successful completion of all program requirements.